Online Bachelor of Science in Education (BS)

 Non-licensure Pathway for Undergraduate Degree

-Admission requirements for Non-Licensure: 12 credit hours, minimum 2.0 GPA
+Admission requirements: 12 credit hours, minimum 2.0 GPA

 The Early Care and Education concentration is designed for students who desire to work in the education field but not as a licensed teaching professional.
 Students with degrees are qualified to work in childcare, administration, school assistants, and more.